NEW DATA RELEASES

 4149.3 Queensland's Baby Boomers: A Profile of Persons Born 1946-1965

 Presents a range of information on Queensland's Baby Boomers, persons born 1946-1965.
 Topics covered include demographics, cultural diversity, family, housing, education and work, health and community life.

 Contains time series data for secured and unsecured housing finance commitments for owner occupation, commitments for the construction or puchase of dwellings for rent or resale, and loan outstandings to individuals/households for housing.
 This publication also contains information on the value of monthly commitments for unsecured housing finance for owner occupation and the construction or purchase of dwellings for rent or resale, as well as a table on home loan outstandings classified by lender.

 Data are provided at state and national levels, with more detailed estimates available through AusStats time series spreadsheets.
 Small area estimates are not available.

 6105.0 Australian Labour Market Statistics

-This publication is the flagship release for all ABS labour statistics.
-It draws together data from a range of sources, mostly ABS household and business surveys, to provide an overall picture of the labour market.
-The key purpose of this publication is to raise awareness of the data available, so that users will be able to use it more effectively.
+This publication draws together data from a range of sources, mostly ABS household and business surveys, to provide an overall picture of the labour market.

 The publication is also used to release annual data on Indigenous labour force status, and annual supplementary measures of labour underutilisation.
-It includes a range of feature articles, both analytical and technical, which will assist users in understanding and interpreting the data and will also promote the range of data available from the ABS labour statistics program.
-It will be used to announce any changes to labour series or releases.
+It includes a range of feature articles, both analytical and technical, which will assist users in understanding and interpreting the data and announcements of any changes to labour series or releases.